 - And One Other Thing…

-The word Frugal shows up a lot…I mean A LOT!
+The words Frugal Living show up a lot…I mean A LOT!

 It’s a point of pride and it should be, in my humble opinion.

 However some of us outside of the personal finance blogging world (and maybe some in it, that I have yet to stumble across) world have another word for our less-than-decadent lifestyles.
 (Sigh) There’s no easy way to say this so I’ll just spit it out….

 Maybe it’s just me but when I hear the word “Cheap” it provokes the same nerve-grating-feeling I used to get when someone would scratch their fingers on a blackboard.
 You know what I’m talking about.